tsdat/tsdat/docs/extras/ncconvert.md

 ncconvert to_csv path/to/your/data/*.nc --output-dir path/to/output/folder/ --verbose
 ```

-Formats other than csv are also supported.
+Format supported other than csv is parquet.
 To see more information about supported formats, run

 ```shell
 ncconvert --help